NicBritz/Starcraft-Creations/README.md

 All content for this project is from the following sources.
 - Images
     - *[Pixabay](https://pixabay.com/)* - This site is packed full of royalty free images both free and payed.
+    - *[Google Fonts](https://fonts.google.com/)* - There are so many fonts to choose from that I found it hard to pick the best one for my site.

 ### Media

 ### Acknowledgements